Mood Disorders Treatment for Teens and Adults

 How does Charlie Health treat mood disorders?

-Group sessions in particular allow teen and young adult clients with mood disorders recognize that they are not alone in their struggles.
+Group sessions in particular allow clients with mood disorders to recognize that they are not alone in their struggles.
 In these sessions, our clinicians and Care Team help clients with mood disorders identify their underlying issues and triggers to help them move from struggling to thriving.
 This is when healing truly starts.

 Illustration of teens in online therapy on a computer